tchitchek-lab/CellVizR/README.md

 For each marker distribution, the median expression is represented by a black dashed line.
-In addition, the Hartigan’s Dip test p-value, which indicates whether the distribution is non-unimodal, is indicated by a green curve or red if it is non-unimodal.
+In addition, the Hartigan’s Dip test p-value, which indicates whether the distribution is unimodal, is indicated by a green curve or red if it is non-unimodal.

 ``` r
 # PhenoClusters plot for specific cluster